hapi-server/data-specification/README.md

 The `capabilities` and `catalog` endpoints just need to indicate "1200 - OK" or "1500 - Internal Server Error" since they do not take any request parameters.
 The `info` and `data` endpoints do take request parameters, so their status response must include "1400 - Bad Request" when appropriate.

 Servers may optionally provide a more specific error code for the following common types of input processing problems.
-It is recommended but not required that servers implements this more complete set of status responses.
+It is recommended but not required that a server implement this more complete set of status responses.
 Servers may add their own codes, but must use numbers outside the 1200s, 1400s, and 1500s to avoid collisions with possible future HAPI codes.

 | HTTP code |HAPI status `code`| HAPI status `message` |